JC3008/DataEngineering_Kubernetes/Readme.md

 ![Alt text](images/pathenvfile.png)

-## Building and pushing a DOCKER iamge to DockerHub
+## Building and pushing a DOCKER image to DockerHub
 Your recent created Kubernetes cluster needs that you have your images available on a container registry.
 The following steps are for build your image locally and then push into Docker Hub: <br>
 ***(It is required to have a account on Docker)***